sdiehl/wiwinwlh/tutorial.md

 HPack is an alternative package description language that uses a structured YAML format to generate Cabal files.
 Hpack succeeds in DRYing (Don't Repeat Yourself) several sections of cabal files that are often quite repetative across large projects.
-Hpack uses a `package.yaml` file which the command line tool `hpack` generates whenever the project is built.
-Hpack can be integrated into Stack and will generate cabal files whenever `stack build` is invoked.
+Hpack uses a `package.yaml` file which is consumed by the command line tool `hpack`.
+Hpack can be integrated into Stack and will generate resulting cabal files whenever `stack build` is invoked on a project using a `package.yaml` file.
+The output cabal file contains a hash of the input yaml file for consistency check.

 A small `package.yaml` file might look something like the following: